 - Southwest SELPA participation

-Resource Specialist Program (RSP): Students who experience learning difficulties in one or more subject areas (as measured by formal assessments and identified in their IEP’s) are part of the Resource Specialist Program (RSP).
+Resource Specialist Program (RSP) Setting: Students who experience learning difficulties in one or more subject areas (as measured by formal assessments and identified in their IEP’s) are part of the Resource Specialist Program (RSP) Setting.
 These students attend general education classes and are taught by credentialed special education teachers in the deficit subject area.
-There are RSP programs at all Inglewood schools.
+There are RSP programs at all Inglewood Unified School District schools.

-Special Day Class (SDC): Students who are Learning Handicapped or have other handicapping conditions are taught in Special Day Class (SDC) and can be mainstreamed into general education as specified by their Individualized Education Plan (IEP).
-There are SDC classes at all Inglewood schools.
+Special Day Class (SDC) Setting: Students who require a more intensive Least Restricted Environment due to their individual needs are taught in a Special Day Class (SDC) and will be mainstreamed into general education as specified by their Individualized Education Plan (IEP).
+There are SDC classes at all Inglewood Unified School District schools.

-Through the Child Find process, the Inglewood Unified School District Special Education Department informs parents of Special Education services that are available and the procedures through which the services can be obtained.
-Parents are encouraged to ask for Special Education assessments in writing at their home schools.
+Child Find: Through the Child Find process, the Inglewood Unified School District Special Education Department informs parents of Special Education services that are available and the procedures through which the services can be obtained.
+Parents are encouraged to ask for Special Education assessments in writing at their schools of residence.

 Southwest Special Education Local Planning Area (SELPA)